itu-tid/lecture-notes/Lectures/5-Usability-and-Its-Evaluation.md

 The golden standard of usability evaluation is usability testing.
 This is when you evaluate with users a prototype or an actual system.

 Rules of thumb:
-- The more detailed and realistic, the more you can trust your results; the more effort it takes to make changes if you've made a wrong decision
+- The more detailed and realistic your prototype, the more you can trust your results; the more effort it takes to make changes if you've made a wrong decision
-- The less detailed, the less you invest in creating it, the earlier you can detect problems
+- Even with less detailed prototypes,  you can detect many problems
+- Don't use expensive testing to find out things you can detect with cheap tests (Hall, 2013)

 Sometimes you don't start from scratch: evaluating an existing prototype for usability is even easier - you don't have to create the prototype.
 You go straight to the next steps.
+Sometimes, you might even learn useful stuff from usability testing the competitor's products (Hall, 2013).

 ### The Participants